LebCit/litenode/README.md

     <a href="https://lebcit.github.io/posts/ultimate-markdown-based-application-tutorial-in-node-js/">Dive into My Ultimate Markdown-based Application Tutorial in Node.js!</a>
 </p>

-**BREAKING CHANGE:** As of version 3.0.0, LiteNode no longer supports being loaded using `require`.
-This change aims to maintain and enhance LiteNode in a modular way, which would be difficult to achieve if backward compatibility with CommonJS were maintained.
+**BREAKING CHANGE:** As of LiteNode version 4.0.0, the integrated Simple Template Engine (STE) has been upgraded to a more powerful [AST-based](https://en.wikipedia.org/wiki/Abstract_syntax_tree) template engine.
+With this update, the engine's tags have been unified to a single signature, making it simpler and more efficient.
+There are also many new features to explore, so check out the [updated documentation](https://litenode.pages.dev/docs/rendering-templates/) to fully take advantage of these improvements.

 ## Installation